khalid-hussain/morals-and-behaviour/8-practical-morality.md

 [^mean-provenance]: _provenance_: The fact of coming from some particular source or quarter; origin, derivation.

 208. There is nothing worse than falsehood.
 For how do you not regard a vice which has as one of its varieties disbelief or impiety itself?
 For all disbelief is falsehood.
 Falsehood is the genus and disbelief is one of its species.
 Falsehood arises from wickedness, cowardice, and ignorance.
 Truly, cowardice debases the soul.
-A liar has a vile soul which is far away from achieving a greatness worthy of praise.
+A liar has a vile soul which is far away from achieving greatness worthy of praise.

 209. If we categorize people by the way of their speaking---and, remember, it is speech that distinguishes mankind from donkeys, dogs, and vermin---we can